YassinEldeeb/estimation-bot/README.md

 ## Game Play 🃏

-## 🌟 I think the video format will be better for understanding the gamplay instead of writing, check [this video](https://youtu.be/aqmiD5RTBkI?t=171)
+## 🌟 I think the video format will be better for understanding the gamplay instead of reading, check [this video](https://youtu.be/aqmiD5RTBkI?t=171)

 The player left of the dealer plays the first card into the middle.